mpcoimbra/abettercryptopolicy/README.md

 # abettercryptopolicy
 This is just an enhancement for RHEL-based distros crypto-policies.

-This crypto-policy applies to Red Hat based distros, version 8 only.
+This crypto-policy applies to Red Hat based distros, version 8 and 9 only.
 Anything else is at your own risk.

 In order to use this policy:
 - Download content from this repo;